sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 * (Would enable us to better compete against established companies)
 * We will develop the technology anyways.

+This funding is critical to accelerating our development roadmap.
+It will enable us to bring our core technology to market faster and more efficiently, creating a competitive edge against established companies.
+By reducing time-to-market, we can secure vital partnerships, enhance our intellectual property portfolio, and better position ourselves within a rapidly evolving global landscape.

+Economically, the accelerated development brought by this grant will lower entry barriers in a market that has long been dominated by larger players.
+The improved efficiency and faster realization of revenue streams will allow us to reinvest in further research and development, laying the foundation for sustained long-term growth.

+Moreover, the benefits of this project extend beyond our company.
+Accelerating this technology will also boost the competitiveness of European mega constellations on the global stage.
+By strengthening our capabilities, we contribute to a broader ecosystem that supports multiple European actors, fostering an environment of collaboration and innovation.
+This synergy will not only enhance the market position of individual companies but also reinforce Europe’s overall competitive stance in the space sector.

+Socially, the project is poised to generate substantial positive impacts.
+The technology’s advancement could enable better weather forecasting, strengthening our security.
+Having impact on several sectors like farming, defense etc. TODO: add more sectors
+Furthermore this technology's advancement will aid European Autonomy.

 #### Describe the financial commitment required for this activity.
 Include a breakdown by company/organization, showing member state, work packages etc. where appropriate.

 * List of milestones that need to be reached